wscherphof/fastify-htmxample/README.md

    1. Direct Ajax requests to the Fastify server while the page is served by the Vite dev server.
    1. Pass URL query parameters and cookies along with the Ajax requests.
+   1. Detect when the page is loading from a "pushed" URL, and refetch the corresponding content.

    Note that while we use Vite as the bundler in this repo, the dev-htmx package is not bound to it; you could replace Vite with any alternative that knows